Alimir/wp-ulike/readme.txt

 **Advanced Analytics:** Deep insights with filters, date ranges, world map visualization, device analytics, and exportable reports.
 Export to CSV, PNG, or SVG for presentations and analysis.

-**Premium Templates & User Profiles:** 25+ professionally designed button styles that actually stand out.
-Plus Instagram-inspired user profiles that turn engaged visitors into community members.
+**Premium Templates:** 25+ professionally designed button styles that actually stand out.

+**User Profiles:** Instagram-inspired user profiles that turn engaged visitors into community members.

 **Login/Registration & Social Sharing:** Beautiful AJAX-powered forms with social login integration.
 Turn engagement into registered users.
 One-click sharing to amplify your reach.

-**SEO Schema, REST API & Elementor Widgets:** Structured data for better search rankings.
-Full REST API for custom integrations.
+**REST API & Elementor Widgets:** Full REST API for custom integrations.
 Drag-and-drop Elementor widgets for visual page building.

 Think of Pro as your growth partner.
 When you're ready to scale, we're here to help you get there.